pivotal/docs-tap/install-tanzu-cli.hbs.md

 # Accept Tanzu Application Platform EULAs and installing Tanzu CLI

-This topic describes how to install Tanzu CLI and plugins.
+This topic describes how to install Tanzu CLI and plug-ins.

 ## <a id='accept-eulas'></a>Accept the End User License Agreements